How to Relearn a Language: 13 Practical Tips to Regain Language Fluency

 Of course, it’s easiest if you’re visiting or living in a country where your target language is spoken, but not everyone can do that at the drop of a hat.
 Fortunately, you can get immersion from your own home with visual and auditory content in the target language:

 - Visual: With today’s technology, you can easily consume native speaker content, accessing authentic movies, TV shows, broadcasts and video clips that are in the target language.
 If you’re trying to relearn French, for example, it won’t take you long to start watching French film clips on YouTube.
+The multimedia experience can make information much more memorable and mentally accessible.

 - Auditory: In the same manner, radio programs, songs and podcasts in the target language abound online.
 You can listen to them through your smartphone everywhere you go.